 This past January, I got a phone call describing this seriously expensive (when eaten out) and yummy breakfast item that involves a grapefruit, sugar, and a flame torch.
 How expensive might you ask?
 Try $7 for half a grapefruit!
 Crazy, but apparently, well worth it.

 My husband’s response, “Let’s feel extravagant and blowtorch some grapefruits ourselves!
 How hard can it be?”
 At our island market, grapefruits were on sale for 2/$3.00 (and on an island, food is expensive).
 Made at my home, Grapefruit Brûlée costs about $1.50 and I can have as many as I want (maybe even 6 servings in one sitting).

 Caramelized sugar on grapefruit – delicious!
 And you (or your sweetie) get to play with fire!

-1-2 Tablespoons of sugar
+- 1-2 Tablespoons granulated sugar

 We tried both sectioning the grapefruit and leaving the grapefruit sections intact before pouring the sugar on the fruit and using the flame torch.
 For taste, the non-sectioned grapefruit is best.
 For eating ease, the sectioned grapefruit is better.

 Pin it later:

 Would you like to submit a recipe to BonBon Break?
 Check out our BonBon Break Reader Recipes Submissions